nickstienz/nighthawk149149/README.md

 # Hi, I’m @Nighthawk149149
 I am the owner of [NightGamesStudios](https://github.com/NightGamesStudios), a small inde group working on projects using languages like Lua and C#.
+I also personally work with Java to learn more about the language.
 # About
 I am interested in Computer Science and love to program whenever I have the time.
 I started programming in 2017 and continue to spend as much time possible working on my projects.
 # Contact